Kaaazmi/smartbrainapp/README.md

-# Crwn-Clothing - React App w/ GraphQL, Firebase & Stripe.
+# Image Recognition React App.

 A React app that allows users to register, login and to detect faces in pictures using IBM Clarafai’s A.I API.